 Long before Lee Harvey Oswald became a household name, locals Bonnie Parker and Clyde Barrow fascinated the American public with a crime spree that ultimately led to their Dallas burials.
 On the other end of the spectrum, nearly 100 million viewers watched the Dallas Cowboys suit up for their record-breaking eighth Super Bowl appearance, making the 1996 championship game the most-watched U.S. television sporting event of its time.
-TV audiences also saw a hedonistic depiction of the petroleum hub and its boot-wearing oil barons in the prime-time soap “Dallas,” which, in 1980, had everyone asking “Who shot J.R.?”
+TV audiences also saw the city depicted in the prime-time soap “Dallas,” which, in 1980, had everyone asking “Who shot J.R.?”

-It actually was the discovery of oil just east of town that catapulted the already burgeoning business center toward high-rolling status in the midst of the Great Depression.
+It actually was the discovery of oil just east of town that catapulted the already burgeoning business center toward high-rolling status during the Great Depression.
 As a result, the community garnered such commercial plums as the 1936 Texas Centennial Exposition, which attracted millions of visitors to Dallas' Fair Park.
 A showcase for Art Deco architecture, the cultural complex continues to draw crowds with various events, including the State Fair of Texas.

-Minuscule in contrast to the behemoth stadium, a reconstruction of city founder John Neely Bryan's one-room abode sits in the cosmopolitan heart of Dallas.
-Eclipsing the tiny cabin are a towering skyscraper and, figuratively at least, a simple concrete edifice just opposite—the John Fitzgerald Kennedy Memorial, funded completely by Dallas citizens in 1970.
+Minuscule in contrast to the behemoth stadium, a reconstruction of city founder John Neely Bryan's one-room abode sits in the heart of Dallas.
+Eclipsing the tiny cabin are a towering skyscraper and, figuratively at least, the John Fitzgerald Kennedy Memorial, funded by Dallas citizens in 1970.

-While the city will forever be linked to one of the saddest episodes in U.S. history, it also conjures notions of ingenuity, often meshed with characteristics associated with the state—individualism, affluence and sheer size.
-Moreover, Dallas' moments and people, along with the imprints both leave behind, offer a succinct glimpse at America's past, present and potential.
+While forever linked to one of the saddest episodes in U.S. history, Dallas also conjures notions of Texas ingenuity, individualism, affluence and sheer size, and offers a succinct glimpse at America's past, present and potential.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.